Report basics and concepts

 Reports can be interactive just like dashboards but they are often designed to be simply viewed or exported and printed.

-Related video: Creating and Viewing Reports
+Related video: Scorecards and Reports

 Walkthrough: Designing an inventory report

 2. Example report

 On a dashboard, you are free to add data items, visualization controls, or components and arrange them anywhere on the canvas.
 You can also do the same on a report, except that the report canvas contains several specialized regions where you drag-and-drop controls and other items in order to define the content of your report.
 The purpose of these regions is to allow you to specify a set of controls to repeat, and how you want them repeated.
 The 'how' part of repeating has to do with hierarchies and levels.
 For example, the inventory report shown earlier repeats based on a product category hierarchy, where each repetition (of a set of controls) corresponds to a specific hierarchy member (e.g. a product category value such as 'Accessories').

 The diagram below illustrates the default regions of a report.
 You basically drag and drop items onto these regions in Edit mode to build your report.
 Then switch to View mode to see the actual report consisting of repeated elements.

 You can add additional regions to better organize your reports.
 Simply select a region and use the toolbar to Add Template Area Before or Add Template Area After.
 Unused template areas will not be visible in the report unless you uncheck the Hidden If Empty property.

 The Report Header region lets you place components that appear just once per report.
 For example, you can show a title for the overall report here.
 Conveniently, when you create a new report from the main menu, Dundas BI automatically adds a Label component with the text Title and places it in the Report Header region.
 Similarly, in the Report Footer region, you can add labels to display a list of references or other information to close off your report.